Stan Horn leads Colin Martin at Strathallan

 In 1999 the meeting reverted to its roots, until 1956 it was a traditional games with money prizes, then from 1957 till 1998 it affiliated to the amateur sports organisations.
 A new era demands a new start and in 1999, the year of the first Scottish Parliament for almost 300 years, we once again affiliated to the Scottish Games Association to continue to promote for the benefit of the coming generations, the old traditional Scottish sports, dances and music.”

 The programme of athletics events has changed in two ways from the time when I ran there: like many Highland Games the numbers are smaller and that applies to the competitors as well as the spectators; and there are fewer events.
-The current list includes:
+The current (21st century) list includes:

 90 meters flat race (handicap) – Open; 90 meters Strathallan Invitation Championship; 200 meters flat race (handicap) – Open; 400 meters flat race (handicap) – Open; 800 meters flat race (handicap) – Open; 1600 meters flat race (handicap) – Open; 3200 meters flat race (handicap) – Open; Triple jump – Open

 Youths: Youth races are in two age groups – 10 to 12 years and 13 to 15 years; 90 meters flat race – Open; 200 meters flat race – Open’; 400 meters flat race – Handicap; 800 meters flat race – Handicap (Turnbull Trophy).

 Compare this with the events at the meeting held on 1st August, 1970: 100 yards; 220 yards; 880 yards; Mile; 2 Miles; 21 miles road race; Long Jump; Triple Jump; High Jump.
 Women: 100 yards; 220 yards; 880 yards; High Jump; Long Jump.

 Youths: 100 yards; 220 yards.